-^{27.} The survey was conducted in February 2002 on 6,000 people, males and females, between 20 and 65 years of age, and had a response rate of 32 percent.
+27 The survey was conducted in February 2002 on 6000 people, males and females, between 20 and 65 years of age, and had a response rate of 32 percent.

-Scenario I) 1.
-A 5 percent cut in wages for all employees lasting two years.
-2. A 5 percent reduction in the number of employees through layoffs. → Answers: 1.
-Wage cut = 86.7 percent; 2.
-Layoffs = 13.3 percent.
+2. A 5 percent reduction in the number of employees through layoffs.

+\rightarrow Answers: 1.
+Wage cut=86.7 percent; 2.
+Layoffs=13.3 percent.

 Scenario II) 1.
 A 10 percent cut in wages for all employees lasting two years.

-2. A 10 percent reduction in the number of employees through layoffs. → Answers: 1.
-Wage cut = 81.9 percent; 2.
-Layoffs = 18.1 percent.
+2. A 10 percent reduction in the number of employees through layoffs.

+\rightarrow Answers: 1.
+Wage cut=81.9 percent; 2.
+Layoffs=18.1 percent.

 Scenario III) 1.
 A 30 percent cut in wages for all employees lasting two years.

-2. A 30 percent reduction in the number of employees through layoffs. → Answers: 1.
-Wage cut = 58.9 percent; 2.
-Layoffs = 41.1 percent.
+2. A 30 percent reduction in the number of employees through layoffs.

+\rightarrow Answers: 1.
+Wage cut=58.9 percent; 2.
+Layoffs=41.1 percent.

-These results are consistent with people's behavioral characteristics of loss aversion explained in Section III, in the sense that a certain number of respondents chose to maintain their wage levels by risking a layoff instead of accepting a nominal wage cut.
+These results are consistent with peoples' behavioral characteristics of loss aversion explained in Section III, in the sense that a certain number of respondents chose to maintain their wage levels by risking layoff instead of accepting a nominal wage cut.
 What should be emphasized, however, is that the majority of respondents chose across-the-board nominal wage cuts over layoffs in all three scenarios.
-This result is consistent with survey example 4 explained in Section III, as well as with the results of Kuroda and Yamamoto (2003b), which suggest that large nominal wage cuts are possible in Japan when business conditions are serious enough to necessitate layoffs.28
+This result is consistent with the fourth survey example explained in Section III, as well as with the results of Kuroda and Yamamoto (2003b), which suggest that large nominal wage cuts are possible in Japan when business conditions are serious enough to necessitate layoffs.28

 Another point worth noting from this survey example is that the proportion of respondents choosing the nominal wage cut becomes smaller as the size of the nominal wage cut increases.
-The choice between a nominal wage cut and a layoff is made based on the level of nominal wages after the cut and the expected market wage (which depends on the probability of a layoff, the probability of finding a new job, and the nominal wage of the new job) if a layoff is chosen.
-We interpret the relatively larger number of respondents who preferred a 30 percent probability of a layoff over a 30 percent nominal wage cut under scenario C as an indication that many people believe the expected market wage would be higher than the wage at the current job after accepting a 30 percent cut.29 b.
-Form of nominal wage payments
+The choice between nominal wage cut and layoff is made based on the level of nominal wages after the cut and the expected market wage (which depends on the probability of layoff, the probability of finding a new job, and the nominal wage of the new job) if layoff is chosen.
+We interpret the relatively larger number of respondents who preferred a 30 percent probability of layoff over a 30